Aigul85/rsschool-cv/CV.md

 Yukhtina Aigul
 89127697635
-I want to master web development, i like working with design.
+I want to master web development, I like working with design.
+Higher education, technical.
 I studied Java a little.
 English level - reading with a dictionary.